 To open a short position, an investor places a short sale order with their brokerage firm in a stock that the investor does not own.
 This is done in a margin account.
 Because the investor does not own the shares, the brokerage firm will look to “locate” shares prior to executing the short sale.
 These shares may be identified in the brokerage firm’s inventory, the margin accounts of other customers or another source.
 Once the trade is executed, the investor’s margin account will show the proceeds of the sale.
 Ultimately, the investor must obtain these securities to close the position.
 Until this occurs, the investor’s account will reflect a short position.
 To close the position, the investor can purchase the stock in the market, which they hope will be at a lower price than they sold the shares short.

-“Short interest” is a snapshot of the total open short positions in a security existing on the books and records of brokerage firms on a given date.
+“Short interest” is a snapshot of the total open short positions existing on the books and records of brokerage firms for all equity securities on a given settlement date.
 Short interest data is collected for all stocks—both those that are listed and traded on an exchange and those that are traded over-the-counter (OTC).
 FINRA and U.S. exchange rules require that brokerage firms report short interest data to FINRA on a per-security basis for all customer and proprietary firm accounts twice a month, around the middle of the month and again at the end of each month.

 What Short Interest Is Not

 In addition to short interest data, FINRA also publishes short sale volume data.
 The daily short sale volume data provides aggregated volume by security for all off-exchange short sale trades.
 This data excludes any trading activity that is not publicly disseminated and is not consolidated with exchange data.

 Some market participants mistakenly conclude that the bimonthly short interest data is understated because the Short Sale Volume Daily File reflects volume that is much larger than the positions reported as short interest.
 However, short interest position data does not—and is not intended to—equate to the daily short sale volume data posted on FINRA’s website.